captainl/training-arduino/README.md

 If you are going to embed the Arduino in your controller like I did, you could follow [this guide](https://imgur.com/gallery/LFWDg), though it should be noted I have since learned that you should use a logic level converter as well.
 Even if you use a different guide, in order for this particular hex file to work, you need to make sure you use the same pinout as that guide recommends (2 for the console, 3 for the controller).

 Once you have an Arduino, you'll want to load the training mode hex file on it.
-It will be included if you download an entire zip file of this repository.
+Select "Clone or Download" from the file browser above, and then click "Download as ZIP".
+The most important file is `arduino_nano_training_mod_v1.hex`.
 To load it on to your arduino, you can use a tool like [Xloader](http://xloader.russemotto.com/).
 Make sure you select `Duemilanove/Nano(ATmega328)` as the device, and make sure you're using the correct COM port (it should be the one that shows up when you plug your board's USB cable in).

 # Usage